-OpenAir.com, a provider of professional services automation software, went from being a small company in Boston that wasn’t exactly sure how to make the move to a larger market.
+OpenAir.com, a provider of professional services automation software, started as a small company in Boston that wasn’t exactly sure how to make the move to a larger market.

 After developing its application, the company was faced with the problem of how to bring its product to more customers and then assure these customers that OpenAir.com would make a good partner.

 “IBM offered the real partnership we were looking for,” Panner said.
 “It’s no secret in these turbulent times that companies have a double burden.
 We have to prove out our power as a product, but we also have to prove that we’re a long-term partner.
 With IBM we could go to the world with a long-term commitment.
 We were able to give people a branding by association, because people associate IBM with stability.”

 IBM Canada Ltd. also offers the program that IBM offered OpenAir.com, previously titled ASP Prime and recently re-launched as xSP Prime.
 Marilyn Beaton, IBM Canada’s business development executive for ASPs and incubators at the NetGeneration Business Unit in Toronto, explained that the name change has to do with the program’s expansion of offerings to its clients.

 “We made some changes to the program to broaden it out,” Beaton said.
 “In general, the service provider market is changing.
 Our original focus was at the application level.
 Now as the market is maturing, we’re finding different flavours of service providers: storage providers, infrastructure providers, managed service providers.
 All the offerings we had available in ASP Prime are applicable to other types of service providers.
 We had the program available, so why exclude anybody?”

 xSP Prime partnerships require an investment by both IBM and the program candidate.
 In exchange for making a commitment to run their infrastructure on IBM equipment, candidates are given services valued at between $100,000 and $250,000.